 a driver (including a provisional driver) not to stop someone smoking in these circumstances.

-Enforcement of the private vehicle requirement is usually by the police.
+Enforcement of the private vehicle requirement is carried out by Northumbria Police.
+For further information go to the Smoke-free (Private Vehicles) Regulations 2015.

 Penalties for smoking in a smoke-free place

 The following offences and penalties under the Health Act 2006 apply:

 smoking in a smoke-free place can lead to a fixed penalty of £50 (reduced to £30 if paid in 15 days); or a maximum fine of £200 if convicted by a court

 failure to prevent smoking in a smoke-free place - a fine of £2,500 (there is no fixed penalty option for this offence